 Wooden O is the summer outdoor Shakespeare branch of Seattle Shakespeare Company.
-2020s plays include Othello and The Comedy of Errors.
+Currently, they don’t have any plays listed on their agenda.

 This one is in Langley on Whidbey Island; performances are pay what you will.
-I’m not yet sure what the 2020 plays will be.
-The festival generally runs mid July through August.
+At the time I’m writing this, they don’t have any productions on the schedule.

 They put on one hour versions of two plays every year.
-As of yet, we’re not sure of the 2020 plays.
+Currently, there aren’t any productions listed for 2021.

 Not Free, But Affordable and Worth It:

 The Key City Public Theatre in Port Townsend keeps it to one play.
 Tickets usually run somewhere around $29.
-The play for 2020 has, at the time of this writing, not yet been announced.
+At the time I last checked, nothing was on their schedule for 2021.

 Methinks I am vexed that we do not have more outdoor Shakespeare options in Kitsap County where I live But if you just want outdoor theater in Kitsap, I highly recommend the Kitsap Forest Theater.
 They put on two musicals every summer in their wonderful outdoor theater.

 However, Bloedel Reserve on Bainbridge is host to one annual Shakespeare production.
-And this year, it’s Macbeth!
+(Note: nothing yet listed for 2021)

-Poulsbo’s Jewel Box Theater often puts on a production in Raab Park — we’ll keep watching for it.
+Poulsbo’s Jewel Box Theater often puts on a production in Raab Park — for 2021 nothing is yet listed

 The festival in Mount Vernon is an annual happening.
-Stay tuned for dates and events!
+However, nothing is currently listed for 2021.